 10 Best Tours & Excursions from Cancun

-Mexico's most popular destination is, without a doubt, Cancun - and for good reason.
-With world-class hotels, some of the most beautiful beaches in the world, exquisite restaurants, culture, and beautiful blue water, it's no wonder Cancun tops the travel lists of so many from around the world.
+Mexico's most popular destination is, without a doubt, Cancun – and for good reason.
+With world-class resorts, some of the most beautiful beaches in the world, exquisite restaurants, culture, and beautiful blue water, it's no wonder Cancun tops the travel lists of so many from around the world.
 Those coming to this part of Mexico can take advantage of the many tours and excursions from Cancun, as well.

 From snorkeling and diving to horseback riding, speed boat tours, and archaeological ruins, there is a tour and excursion from Cancun that will please all sorts of travelers.
 Dive beneath the waves to explore the colorful world of fish and coral, or simply enjoy the view from a luxury yacht above the waves.
 Saddle up for a ride through the mangrove jungles, or take a plunge into the underground paradise of the ancient Mayan world.

 Visiting Cancun can certainly be about enjoying the magnificent all-inclusive hotels and picture-perfect beaches, but it's the tours and excursions that really seals the deal at this A-list resort town on the Caribbean coast of Mexico.
 Plan the best places to visit on your next vacation with our list of the top tours and excursions in Cancun.

 1. Explore the Rich Mayan Heritage of Chichen Itza